 Despite the additional features of multimode collisions, and the driving noise associated with the atom loss, the multimode coherent reservoir model results for the full branch [blue circles] show little difference from those of the single-mode model {discussed in Sec.~\ref{sec:singlemode}}.
 Below the expected dissipation threshold $\gamma_c \sim 4 J$, the system is able to remain in the superfluid phase (SF), and retains approximately unit relative filling [Fig.~\ref{fig:Filling}(a)] and condensate fraction $N_0/N_S\sim 80\%$ [Fig.~\ref{fig:Filling}(b)].
 For dissipation above the expected threshold the system eventually becomes depleted, and the steady state phase is an incoherent `normal state' (NS), containing only a residual relative filling and condensate fraction of $\sim20\%$ [Fig.~\ref{fig:Filling}(a,b)]. {The reduction in condensate fraction in both cases occurs due to the driving noise associated with the dissipation.}

-In the normal state the particle density is dominated by {thermal-like} fluctuations, as can be seen in the instantaneous density profiles, [Fig.~\ref{fig:Filling}(c,d), left column], and the condensate and {noncondensate} fraction profiles in [Fig.~\ref{fig:Filling}(e), right].
-In contrast, in the superfluid state the density closely resembles the profile of the reservoir condensate [Fig.~\ref{fig:Filling}(c,d) right].
-The the condensate mode profile [Fig.~\ref{fig:Filling}(e), right] also closely resembles the (equilibrium) reservoir profile, but is depleted by a small noncondensate fraction.
+In the normal state the particle density is dominated by {thermal-like} fluctuations, as can be seen in the instantaneous density profiles, [Fig.~\ref{fig:Filling}(c,d), left column], and the condensate and {noncondensate} fraction profiles in [Fig.~\ref{fig:Filling}(e), { left}].
+In contrast, in the superfluid state the density closely resembles the profile of the reservoir condensate [Fig.~\ref{fig:Filling}(c,d, right)].
+The the condensate mode profile [Fig.~\ref{fig:Filling}(e, right)] also closely resembles the (equilibrium) reservoir profile, but is depleted by a small noncondensate fraction.